Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: Results and their implications

-In comparison of the results presented in the previous section, here one of the new ingredients is the curvature of the universe.
-In Table~\ref{tab:non-flat} we display the observational constraints on the proposed Pad\'{e} parametrizations and the $\Lambda$CDM paradigm in the non-flat background of the universe.
-In a similar fashion, we have tested all these scenarios using two combined datasets taking into account of the usual cosmological probes, namely, SN+BAO+BBN+$H(z)$, SN+BAO+BBN+$H(z)$+CMB, and finally we added the mock GW dataset with both the above datasets and constrained the resulting DE scenarios.
-In Figs. \ref{fig:p1}, \ref{fig:sp}, \ref{fig:p2}, we show the one dimensional posterior distributions and two-dimensional joint contours for the non-flat Pad\'{e}-I, non-flat SPad\'{e}-I and non-flat Pad\'{e}-II, respectively, for the same datasets.
+In comparison with the results presented in the previous section, here one of the new ingredients is the curvature of the universe.
+In Table~\ref{tab:non-flat} we display the observational constraints on the proposed Pad\'{e} parameterizations and the $\Lambda$CDM paradigm in the nonflat background of the universe.
+In a similar fashion, we have tested all these scenarios using two combined datasets taking account of the usual cosmological probes, namely, SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB, and finally we added the mock GW dataset to both the above datasets and constrained the resulting DE scenarios.
+In Figs. \ref{fig:p1}, \ref{fig:sp}, \ref{fig:p2}, we show the one-dimensional posterior distributions and two-dimensional joint contours for the nonflat Pad\'{e}-I, nonflat SPad\'{e}-I and nonflat Pad\'{e}-II, respectively, for the same datasets.
 In what follows we present the main results obtained in the scenarios.